ModelingSimulation/TeachingWriting2020/schedule.md

 See the [Resources Page](resources.md) for links to the references.

-Hand in writing homework by email to mch328+homework at nyu.
+Hand in writing homework by email to mch328+homework at nyu, on the Tuesday before the class for which it is listed as homework.

 ## January 29th
 * Course Overview: introductions, logistics and goals